 I stayed in the hospital longer than I would have due to the pain on my left side, but after eating some food was allowed to go home.

 Very tired but much less pain – only in the left side and the sutures were off by the end of the day!

 Mainly slept on the sofa, ate grapes and watched bad daytime TV!

 I was so self-conscious about my completely flat chest with the compression vest but they were so lovely.
 Having some compression is important but I’ve had to resist the urge to just go out and buy a thick padded bra!

-Still getting a bit of pain on left side, annoying!
+Still getting a bit of pain on the left side, annoying!

 On day five I started to notice a difference in the way the right and left boob were healing.
 No pain in the right, but still some considerable pain in the left – which also seemed slightly smaller than the right.

-I’ve noticed I feel increasingly tired and a weary which made me feel quite low in mood.
+I’ve noticed I feel increasingly tired and weary which made me feel quite low in mood.